iliakan/javascript-book/en/01-basics/04-mastering-data-types/04-array.md

 <b>The `length` property in JavaScript is not quite a length, it is `last index + 1`</b>.

-That becomes important in <i>sparse</i> arrays, whith 'holes' in indexes.
+That becomes important in <i>sparse</i> arrays, with 'holes' in indexes.

 In the next example we add two elements to empty `fruits`, but `length` becomes `100`: